What is Synesthetic Learning?

 For information about integrating the Synesthetic Learning Programme into SEN provision please contact me directly.

-For details of how to implement synesthetic principles into literacy support read the Literacy Support Programme books -
+For details of how to use synesthetic principles in literacy support read the Literacy Support Programme books -

 Dyslexic Logic Part 1 (sample pages)